harshu1611/Hospital-Data-Analysis/README.md

 # Hospital-Data-Analysis

 A comprehensive analysis of patient , doctors and treatment provided in a hospital using SQL and Big Query.

-Dataset: Data.csv (Contains different sheets to be exported as different tables)
+Dataset: Data.xlsx (Contains different sheets to be exported as different tables in CSV format)

 Some examples of SQL Query Outcomes: